CleitonAmbrosio/Rossmann-Stores-Sales-Forecast/README.md

 ## Conclusions

 The final model performed satisfactorily enough to be deployed to production.
-Notice that the deployment scripts are included in the last section of the notebook file, but were employed as in the standalone folders (see inside 'deployment'), which were pushed to a cloud storage (in this case, Heroku).
+Notice that the deployment scripts are included in the last section of the notebook file, but were employed as in the standalone folders (see inside `deployment`), each of which has its own repo ([Telegram bot handler app](https://github.com/CleitonAmbrosio/rossmann-telegram-bot) and [Predictor app](https://github.com/CleitonAmbrosio/rossmann-predictor)) hosted in a free server (in this case, [Render](https://render.com/)).

 The predictions can be conveniently accessed through a Telegram bot just by messaging the number of desired store (that is, between 1 and 1115), one at a time, as in the following preview.